Written by: DreamMeaning Editorial Team

 "I'm not the only one who dreams this."

-Is dreaming about an abandoned owl a bad sign?
+Is dreaming about abandoned owl a bad sign?

-What does it mean if I dream about an abandoned owl repeatedly?
+What does it mean if I dream about abandoned owl repeatedly?

-Repeating dreams of an abandoned owl could suggest ongoing themes of isolation or unacknowledged inner wisdom, inviting deeper exploration.
+Recurring dreams of an abandoned owl might suggest ongoing themes of isolation from inner guidance or unaddressed aspects of self-awareness needing attention.

 A symbol is only the beginning